Private Bedroom and Bathroom

 To facilitate your travel for the start of your walk, we will meet the group in Porto, which has airline connections from around the world!
 Your guide will meet you at a central hotel for your first day's transfer.
 If you need assistance with hotel arrangements, we will be happy to help.

-How do I get from Santiago Compostela to Porto and other cities?
+How do I get from Santiago de Compostela to Porto and other cities?

-There are buses that will get you from Santiago to Porto - click here for an example of the timetable.
+There are buses that will get you from Santiago to Porto.
 If you are looking to fly, there are excellent internal flights that fly Santiago to Porto.

-If traveling home via Madrid, there are now RENFE trains that will get you from Santiago to Madrid in less than 6 hours.
-While routes and availability may vary upon time of booking, click here for a sample timetable.
-The direct trains are listed as ALVIA.
+If traveling home via Madrid, there are now RENFE trains that will get you from Santiago to Madrid in less than 4 hours.
+While routes and availability may vary upon time of booking, there are several daily trains from Santiago to Madrid.
+The direct trains are listed as Alvia.
 If you are looking to fly, there are excellent internal flights that fly Santiago to Madrid.
-For a complete list of companies that service the Santiago airport, please click here.

 How do I get to and from the Airport?